 Central Campus; SE corner of Hatcher Graduate Library

 Erected by the regents in 1846 following the death of Professor Joseph Whiting (1845); with panels added after the deaths of Professors Douglass Houghton (1845), Charles Fox (1854) and Samuel Denton (1860).
-Originally placed in the designated “University Burying Ground” on the east side of campus; but the burying ground was never utilized.
-The monument was moved several times, but has been in its present location since 1918.
+Originally placed in the designated “University Burying Ground” on the east side of campus, but the burying ground was never utilized.
+The monument was moved several times but has been in its present location since 1918.
 The broken column signifies a life cut short.
 It is often referred to as a cenotaph, which is a monument to someone whose body is buried elsewhere.
-Plaqueshave been placed at the base of the monument which provide translations of the Latin inscriptions.
+Plaques have been placed at the base of the monument which provides translations of the Latin inscriptions.